Braemar: Climate

 Braemar village is situated within the Cairngorms National Park.

 Like most of the United Kingdom, Braemar experiences an oceanic climate (Köppen Cfb) though somewhat cooler than lowland areas, verging on a subpolar oceanic climate.

 Braemar is the third-coldest low-lying place in the UK after the villages of Dalwhinnie and Leadhills with an annual mean temperature of 7.1 C. Braemar has twice entered the UK weather records with a low temperature of -27.2 C, recorded on 11 February 1895 and again on 10 January 1982.
+These are the coldest temperatures ever recorded in the UK in January and February, respectively.
 This record is shared with Altnaharra in the Scottish Highlands.

+Braemar also holds the record for the coldest November temperature ever recorded in the UK, a low of -23.3 C on 14 November 1919.

+Temperatures dipped to -8.8 C on 1 May 1927, which is one of the coldest May nights recorded in the UK.

 Braemar has an annual average of 98 days of air frost and 157 days with 1 mm or more of rainfall.
 Snowfall can be heavy in winter and early spring, and often accumulates to depths of 30 cm or more.
 70 cm was recorded by weather watcher Chris Booth on 9 February 2021.

 On 30 September 2015, Braemar had one of the largest recorded diurnal ranges of temperature in the UK, as well as recording the warmest and coldest temperatures for the UK for September 2015; the maximum temperature was 24.0 C and the minimum was -1.3 C. The next day it was again the coldest and warmest place in the UK.
-The minimum temperature was -2.0 C and the maximum was a new October record for Braemar — 22.7 C. Braemar recorded -5.0 C later that month, so for the second month in a row Braemar recorded the warmest and coldest monthly temperatures for the UK.
+The minimum temperature was -2.0 C and the maximum was a new October record for Braemar, 22.7 C. Braemar recorded -5.0 C later that month, so for the second month in a row Braemar recorded the warmest and coldest monthly temperatures for the UK.
 On 2 November 2015 a new record high temperature for November in Braemar was set 17.7 C. On 11 February 2021 Braemar made national news after a temperature of -23.0 C was recorded.
 It was the lowest February temperature since 1955 and the UK's coldest night since 30 December 1995.